UC Hospitality - Serial Box

 Interface Files

 Each item in the Protocol list is a separate file describing the interface between Psip-PMS and the PMS system.
 These files can be updated by clicking on the Update Interface Files button.
-This update should take only 1 minute and generally only be done upon UC Hospitalities' instruction.
+This update should take only 1 minute and should generally be done only upon UC Hospitalities' instruction.
 If the button is clicked and no updates are available, all existing interface files will be preserved without changes.

 Monitor / Debug

 Pictured above is a recent PMS interface reset.
-Each color of text represents different functionality or information; they include:
+Each color of text represents a different functionality or information; they include:

 - Green: System reset/log file read in.